Photos: Pro-Trump Supporters Breach the Capitol Building

 Andrew Harnik/AP

 Capitol police stand with guns drawn near a barricaded door as protesters try to break into the House Chamber at the Capitol, Jan.
-6, 2021, in Washington.
+6, 2021, in Washington, DC.

 2/23